Asynchronous Distributed Optimization with Delay-free Parameters: Asynchronous Prox-DGD

 \subsection{Convergence Analysis}

-In this section, we analyse the convergence of the asynchronous Prox-DGD under two typical models of asynchrony and show that the convergence can adapt to real delays rather than be determined by the worst-case delay.
+In this section, we analyse the convergence of the asynchronous Prox-DGD under two typical models of asynchrony and show that the convergence can adjust to real delays rather than be determined by the worst-case delay.
 A key difference with the literature is that our results are established under a condition on the step-size $\alpha$ that does not depend on any information about the delays.
-We refer to this type of condition as a \emph{delay-free} step-size condition.
-Our first result allows for total asynchrony in the sense of Bertsekas and Tsitsiklis~\cite{bertsekas2015parallel}, \emph{i.e.} the information delays $k-s_{ij}^k$ may grow arbitrarily large but no node can cease to update and old information must eventually be purged from the system.
+We refer to this type of condition as a \emph{delay-free} step-size condition. {Unless stated otherwise, all convergence results in this section assume that $W$ is an averaging matrix associated with $\mc{G}$ (see Definition \ref{def:def_av}).} Our first result allows for total asynchrony in the sense of Bertsekas and Tsitsiklis~\cite{bertsekas2015parallel}.